Safety at the beach

 Just be aware that sea swimming can be more challenging than the pool so before you start a watersport it’s worth jumping in between the red and yellow beach flags and familiarising yourself with the conditions.

-Every Summer, the RNLI and Amateur Swimming Association (ASA) hold Swim Safe sessions for 7-14 year olds at selected beaches and lakes.
+Every Summer, the RNLI and Swim England hold Swim Safe sessions for 7-14 year olds at selected beaches and lakes.
 The sessions are free and teach children vital skills to stay safe in and around open water.

 And our annual Beach Smart campaign helps thousands of families stay safe while having fun in the surf.